bobluppes/graaf/README.md

 traverse<search_strategy::BFS>(my_graph, start_vertex, print_vertex_callback);
 ```

-For more details, take a look at the [documentation](https://bobluppes.github.io/graaf/).
+For more examples, take a look at our [example section](./examples/README.md).
+More details can be found in our [documentation](https://bobluppes.github.io/graaf/).

 ## Requirements
 - C++ 20